Ayodhya-Rode/Techno-Hacks-Tasks/Responsive Navbar/README.md

 # A Fully Responsive Navigation Bar built using HTML, CSS, and JavaScript.
 It adapts to different screen sizes, featuring a hamburger menu for mobile devices.

-Task 2: Design a Responsive Navigation Bar
+Task 2: Design a Responsive Navigation Bar.

 Problem Statement: Create a responsive navigation bar that works well on both desktop and mobile devices.

 Steps to Complete: